 “In order to get our message to them, we needed to take it to them, using what they’re using,” said Autumn Gasior, Director of Public Relations for Fishers.
 “We wondered ‘Is it a good idea to be spending ad dollars on traditional advertising when our community is so mobile?’”

-Thus, the city decided to reduce their traditional advertising budget and focus on digital mediums, which were not only more cost effective, but also farther-reaching.
-Focusing on how they communicate with residents, the city significantly increased their social media efforts and digital mediums in general, including email, Facebook, Twitter, and Instagram.
+Thus, the city decided to reduce their traditional advertising budget and focus on digital mediums, which were not only more cost-effective but also farther-reaching.
+Focusing on how they communicate with residents, the city significantly increased its social media efforts and digital mediums in general, including email, Facebook, Twitter, and Instagram.
 From there, they knew an app was the next step.

 With more than 700 downloads in the first launch month alone, the app has changed Fishers’ way of connecting with the community.
 When new businesses open up, Gasior encourages staff to walk in, show owners the app, and explain the engagement programs they have available through social media and other digital means.